mknicos/Art-and-Science-of-Java-Book/README.txt

 	I am using the book The Art and Science of Java by Eric Roberts to dive into computer science.
-In this Repository I will be posting my responses to the review questions at the end of each chapter as well as any code I write as part of the exercises in the book.
+In this Repo I will be posting my responses to the review questions at the end of each chapter as well as any code I write as part of the exercises in the book.